Employment Rights Bill

 The Employment Rights Bill provides for stronger laws against harassment – including from third parties.

-The Worker Protection (Amendment to the Equality Act 2010) Act 2023 comes into force on 26 October 2024.
+The Worker Protection (Amendment to the Equality Act 2010) Act 2023 came into force on 26 October 2024.
 As originally drafted, the Act obliged employers to take ‘all reasonable steps’ to prevent sexual harassment of their employees, but this legal duty was watered down before the legislation was passed to provide that employers must take ‘reasonable steps’ to prevent sexual harassment in the workplace.

 The Employment Rights Bill will amend the Equality Act 2010 and ensure that the wider duty to take ‘all’ reasonable steps will apply.